vcerny01/website/content/notes/Bronze Age Mindset.md

 - **Published**: 2018
 - **Read in**: 2021
 ## Review
-I spent too much time at Twitter before Christmas, so I was eventually memed into reading this alt-right classic.
+I spent too much time at Twitter before Christmas.

-Well, certainly a though-provoking read.
+Well, this alt-right classic is certainly a thought-provoking read.
 I don't really agree with the book on most topics (it's kinda fascist, so if you're sensitive to that, don't read it).
 Also, most ideas presented are incompatible with Christianity.

-Still, frankly, alt-right literature still makes more sense than literature of the radical left.
+BAP argues it's an exhortation, but that's kinda [cope](https://americanmind.org/salvo/which-way-jester-man/).
 ## Notes
 [[Philosophy of BAP]]